Herons are a family of migratory birds found in many regions, including Virginia.

 Their powerful beaks are well adapted for catching slippery prey items such as small crayfish or fish that move too quickly for them to catch in shallow water areas.

-During this time, they will construct large communal roost sites which can house up to 150 individuals at one time; nests are made out of sticks lined with twigs or grasses built in small trees near or over bodies of water.
+During this time, they will construct large communal roost sites that can house up to 150 individuals at one time; nests are made out of sticks lined with twigs or grasses built in small trees near or over bodies of water.

 6. Snowy Egret